sanojsharma/PHP-0-1/01-Introduction/02-setup.md

    - If you see the XAMPP dashboard, your setup is successful! 🎉

 ## 📌 **Next Steps**
-Now that your PHP environment is ready, let's move on to **Understanding PHP Syntax and Basics!** 🚀
+Now that your PHP environment is ready, let's move on to **Writing Your First PHP Script!** 🚀